-The PCL-5 was used to determine symptomology for a provisional diagnosis of PTSD (Table 6) and found 31.36% of mothers of children with ASD met the criteria (M = 23.67, SD = 15.04).

-The results for the DASS-21 (Table 7) show that 24.09% of mothers experienced depression ranging from moderate (5.45%) to severe (7.27%) to extremely severe (11.36), (M = 13.97, SD = 5.62).
-The results show 25% of mothers experienced anxiety where scores ranged from moderate (8.64%), to severe (4.55%), to extremely severe (11.82), (M = 11.01, SD = 4.21).
-The results show 34.09% of mothers experienced stress ranging from moderate (17.27%), to severe (10%), to extremely severe (6.82%), (M = 13.34, SD = 4.06).
+Note: The mean scores for depression fall into the severe range (11-13), anxiety the extremely severe range (10+) and stress the severe range (13-16).

 Testing the Mediation Moderation Model

 Data were visually inspected and incomplete data sets were removed from the sample leaving 220 complete data sets.
 MPlus (Version 5.2; Muthén & Muthén, 2008) was used to test the significance of each pathway in the model.
 Standard errors for each path coefficient were estimated with a bootstrapping procedure based on 1000 draws from the data.
 In addition, the reliability of each of the psychometric scales was input to the MPlus analysis in order to control for the measurement error inherent in such scales.
 The model, with its path parameters, is presented in Figure 1.
-Associations between demographic and end endogenous variables are presented in Table 2.
+Associations between demographic and end endogenous variables are presented in Table 5.